Film and Media

 FILM 373R—SPECIAL TOPICS IN FILM

 On demand.
 Credit, one to four hours.
 Prerequisite: Film Studies 101, the introductory course for film studies.
-Individual topics on film study focusing on a specific period or movement.
+Individual topics on film study focusing on a specific period, movement, film genre, or region.
 Weekly screenings may be required.